 1 Car Club Space on or prior to Occupation of the third Development Parcel to be Practically Completed.

 The Owner shall monitor the use of the Car Club Spaces as part of the Residential Travel Plan monitoring and provide the Council with the details of the uptake.
 In the event that the Car Club Parking Spaces are used at a rate of 75% average annual daily use, the Owner shall use reasonable endeavours to procure that up to 3 (three) additional car parking spaces are made available to Occupiers and residents in the vicinity of the Development which when procured, shall form part of the Car Club Parking Spaces and the Owner undertakes not to Occupy or permit the Occupation of the last Development Parcel until 2 Car Club Spaces have been provided.

+Travel Plan:

 The Owner shall submit the Travel Plan in respect of a Development Parcel for approval by the Council not later than 3 (three) months prior to the anticipated date of first Occupation of the first Residential Unit within that Development Parcel (PROVIDED ALWAYS THAT the Owner may at its sole discretion elect to submit a Travel Plan which relates to more than one Development Parcel)

-The Owner shall appoint the Travel Plan Coordinator no later than 3 (three) months prior to the anticipated date of first Occupation of the first Residential Unit within the relevant Development Parcel and upon appointment provision to the Council of the name and contact details of the Travel Plan Coordinator and for the avoidance of doubt one person may be appointed as Travel Plan Coordinator in respect of the Travel Plans of more than one Development Parcel should the Owner so elect
+The Owner shall appoint a Travel Plan Coordinator no later than 3 (three) months prior to the anticipated date of first Occupation of the first Residential Unit within the relevant Development Parcel and upon appointment provision to the Council of the name and contact details of the Travel Plan Coordinator and for the avoidance of doubt one person may be appointed as Travel Plan Coordinator in respect of the Travel Plans of more than one Development Parcel should the Owner so elect

 The Owner shall not Occupy or permit Occupation of any of the Residential Units within a Development Parcel until the Travel Plan Coordinator has been appointed and commenced duties in respect of the relevant Development Parcel